 Your sponsorship is needed today to support Saint Luke Institute as it leads the way forward by:

-- Assessing the psychological and spiritual health of candidates for priesthood and men and women for religious life
+- Screening candidates for the priesthood and religious life

 - Treating clergy and religious with mood and personality disorders, addiction, and trauma

 Levels of Hope

 - Stewards of Hope $35,000-49,999

 - Servants of Light $10,000-19,999